Upturn unsubscribed user

 • Year: 2013

-• Strategic Rationale: The merger with US Airways expanded American Airlines' route network and improved its competitive position.
+• Strategic Rationale: The merger with US Airways created the world's largest airline at the time, expanding American Airlines' network and enhancing its competitive position.

 Growth Trajectory and Initiatives